 X-ray.
 An x-ray is way to create a picture of the structures inside of the body using a small amount of radiation.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Choose “Next” (below, right) to continue reading this guide to learn about the different stages for this type of cancer.
 Or, use the colored boxes located on the right side of your screen to visit any section.